iprefergitlab/nvim/README.md

-# Neovim Configuration for C, C++, Rust and Solidity:
+# Neovim Configuration for C/C++, Rust and Solidity:

 ## System Requirements